DUBAI - Qatar Islamic Bank

-), the Gulf state's largest sharia-compliant lender by assets, reported a 10.9 percent jump in third-quarter net profit on Wednesday, in line with analysts' forecasts, according to Reuters
+), the Gulf state's largest sharia-compliant lender by assets, reported a 14.6 percent rise in fourth-quarter net profit, meeting the average forecasts of three analysts, according to Reuters calculations.